build-on-aws/dotnet-fm-playground/README.md

-Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies like AI21 Labs, Anthropic, Cohere, Meta, Stability AI, and Amazon via a single API.
+Amazon Bedrock is a fully managed service that offers a choice of high-performing foundation models (FMs) from leading AI companies like AI21 Labs, Anthropic, Cohere, Meta, Stability AI, Mistral AI and Amazon via a single API.

 It also offers Knowledge Bases and Agents for Amazon Bedrock to speed up the implementation of Retrieval Augmented Generation pattern and execute complex tasks.